Isaac-Tesla/scheduler/readme.md

 5. Setup EKS and Kubectl

 ```
-Add the correct cluster name here after it is created.0
+Add the correct cluster name here after it is created.

     CLUSTER_NAME=<cluster-name>
     REGION=ap-southeast-2